IgorSteps/easypark/docs/Task1.2.md

 Good UI:

--   Separate GUIs for admins and users
+-   Separate GUIs for admins and drivers

 -   Profiles are presented in a similar way to social media profiles making them simple and familiar to use